crocy/srcMoviesAndActors/README.md

 # Caching

-Caching was implemented as a `Cache-Control` header and on the server side for the get all actors and movies requests.

 Server side caches can be checked via the `/actuator/caches` URL.

 # Testing

 # Improvements

-* Use more secure login credentials for the DB and the app (quick/test ones were used)
+* Use more secure login credentials for the DB and the app (quick/test ones were used).
-* Actuator endpoints could be narrowed down to just the `/actuator/metrics` URL to prevent excess data exposure (as a security measure)
+* Actuator endpoints could be narrowed down to just the `/actuator/metrics` URL to prevent excess data exposure (as a security measure).
+* Lombok's `@Data` annotation could be replaced with Java's record class.
+* Add more logs to see what's going on in the apps.
+* Move common logic to a common lib.
+* CSRF shouldn't be disabled in a production environment (it's disabled for easier testing).
+* If needed, cache headers could be added to HTTP request responses as well.
+* Different profiles could be used for testing, dev and prod environments.